This is an ongoing journal of my personal explorations into the geometry of Richard Buckminster Fuller.

 Categories of Spheres in the Isotropic Vector Matrix: Nuclei, F1 Shells, and “Nuclear Voids”

 When modeling the distribution of nuclei in the isostropic vector matrix, I distinguish between the nuclei and the 12-sphere shells that isolate and define them.
-These nuclear domains, each consisting of one nuclear sphere and a 12-sphere shell, defines the Read more
+These nuclear domains, each consisting of one nuclear sphere and a 12-sphere shell, defines the vector equilibrium, or VE.
+Nuclei are distributed throughout the isotropic vector matrix at the centers… Read more